Soriana: Creation of new store formats: City Club, Mercado Soriana, and Súper City

 A Soriana Mercado store, in the Galerías Metropolitana shopping plaza in the municipality of Uriangato, Guanajuato.

 On 17 July 2002, Soriana launched the price-club format City Club, in Torreón, Coahuila.
 This model targeted both families with high consumption and businesses by offering wholesale and semi-wholesale merchandise.
 That same year, Soriana introduced its loyalty card, La Tarjeta del Aprecio (renamed Tarjeta Recompensas in 2015 and Tarjeta Recompensas Payback in 2018), which allowed customers to accumulate points to redeem for discounts, free products, or exclusive items.

 In July 2003, Soriana created the Mercado Soriana format, opening its first branch in Salamanca, Guanajuato.
-This model consisted of medium-sized supermarkets with sales areas of 3,500 to 5,000 m², offering around 25,000 products at competitive prices.
+This model consisted of medium-sized supermarkets with sales areas of 3,500 to 5,000 m^{2}, offering around 25,000 products at competitive prices.
 It was designed for towns of 50,000 to 150,000 inhabitants and popular urban areas where a Soriana Híper could not be established.
 During 2003, additional Mercado Soriana stores were opened in Navojoa and Guaymas (Sonora) and Puebla (Soriana Mercado Puebla Bosques).
 From then on, Soriana included smaller cities and popular neighborhoods of large metropolitan areas in its expansion strategy through the Mercado Soriana format, while continuing to grow with its hypermarkets and City Club stores.

 In 2005, Soriana entered the convenience store sector with the creation of the Súper City format.
 Designed to compete with Oxxo and 7-Eleven, these stores operated under a franchise system.
 That same year, Carrefour withdrew from Mexico.
 While most of its stores in central, western, southern, and southeastern Mexico were acquired by Chedraui and one Monterrey branch by Walmart, Soriana purchased three Carrefour stores: in Saltillo, Coahuila (Echeverría), Chihuahua (Saucito and Ciudad Juárez Alameda Iglesias), and Hermosillo, Sonora (Bachoco).
 This marked Soriana's second acquisition of supermarket branches.